icaroccaetano/Forca/README.md

 ![image](https://github.com/icaroccaetano/Forca/assets/84483036/bb20aa66-6819-48d8-8bec-2d056211a2fb)

+# Next steps

+Fell free to commit and help with next steps!

+  - Exception treatment
+  - Accent uses

+After I will start the front of the project.
+Continuing my studies

 # About
 It uses a .csv file to save the words used by the program.
 The file is inside the Forca.Dominio paste.

+The idea for this project was taken from an introductory C# repository -> https://github.com/Wurthma/CSharp-Iniciantes